Nourbh17/kerberos/README.md

  then we run this commands

-     `a2ensite default-ssl`

-    `a2enmod ssl`
+    a2ensite default-ssl
+    a2enmod ssl

-To activate the new configuration , we run ` sudo systemctl restart apache2`.
+To activate the new configuration , we run

+    sudo systemctl restart apache2

 Now we can access to the page from a client computer with a Web browser via HTTPS.